 The sun does with its beautiful Solar Flares and Coronal Mass Ejections.

-I made this page to help teach you how to check if there will be Northern Lights tonight for yourself.
+This article exists to teach you how to check if there will be Northern Lights tonight for yourself.
 I got tired of seeing local media affiliates spin false articles every time there is a minor solar flare.
 They only do it because they know uneducated, uninformed people will quickly share links without doing any research on their own.
 All anyone ever does is read the headline and reposts without understanding the science behind the Northern Lights and required solar weather.
 You are now prepared and know how to check this on your own(you could just come back here).
 No more false alarms for media advertising clicks!

 If you’re into this kind of stuff, you may love my Best Oregon Weather Sources article.